The most humorous newspaper column in the known world.

 The defendant was guilty for not putting the toilet seat back down but the plaintiff shouldn’t have been

 blind drunk at three in the morning when he tried to drop anchor.

 I told Mumford Pickens about it.
-He come back a week later and give me a full report on TV court
+He come back a week later and give me a full report on TV court shows.

-there is a new pretty library assistant that just started there.
+a new pretty library assistant that just started there.

 Here’s what Mumford told me: “The first court show was Divorce Court in 1957 and it’s still going.

 This was about the same time that the divorce rate started to rise.
 Back in 1957, if you asked a class of

 fifth graders to raise their hand if their parents were divorced, you might get one embarrassed kid to